How to Identify Ransomware Type

 Locker Ransomware vs Crypto Ransomware

-Being able to differentiate between locker and crypto-ransomware can help you decide how best to respond in order to protect your data.
+Differentiating between locker ransomware and crypto-ransomware can help you decide how best to respond to protect your data.

 Locker ransomware encrypts files and prevents users from accessing them until a ransom is paid.
 It also blocks basic computer functions, like disabling the keyboard and mouse.
 This type of ransomware usually doesn’t destroy your files; it only locks you out of the system until you pay the ransom demand.